Archive | Essays

 The Magic Social Realism of Alice Neel

-Born January 28, 1900, the painter Alice Neel grew up with the twentieth century, though significant success eluded her until the sixties.
-A true Aquarian, she was built for that decade of upheaval.
-Today, her hard gems of truth and beauty continue to find new audiences.
-I believe this is because her work, like Neel herself, was not just a product of its time but a harbinger of times to come.
+Born January 28, 1900, the painter Alice Neel grew up right along the twentieth century, though she was less a product of her time than a harbinger of times to come.
+Significant success eluded her until the sixties; a true Aquarian, she was built for that decade of upheaval–and this new century of upheaval, too.
+Today, her hard gems of truth and beauty illuminate what we most need to see.

 Neel first came on my radar as I was rushing through a gallery of contemporary paintings at the Brooklyn Museum of Art, were I screeched to a full stop in front of her 1974 portrait of former museum department head John I. H. Baur.
 With a palette of slate and ochre and a bold, almost slapdash brushstroke, she’d conveyed him as an institutional hack and a bemused enabler.
 It was rueful and rich, and though I hurried on, when I saw the Zwirner gallery was hosting a show of her work, I hurried right there as well.